What Are Mortgages: How Mortgages Work Explained in Simple Terms

 What is the mortgage process?

 1. Explore different alternatives to find the most suitable mortgage.
-This involves investigating various mortgage types like fixed-rate, adjustable-rate, or interest-only loans.
+This involves investigating various mortgage types like fixed-rate, variable rate, or interest-only loans.

 2. Evaluate your credit score.
 Lenders utilise this to determine if they should lend to you and at what interest rate.

 3. Compile all necessary documents.
-This consists of income evident, tax returns, bank statements, and particulars of your assets and liabilities.
+This consists of proof of income, Self Assessment tax returns, bank statements, and particulars of your assets and liabilities.

 4. Secure a mortgage in principle.
 This provides you with a lender’s estimated amount they might be willing to lend.